 Our Mission Statement

-The Houston Junior Forum is a nonprofit women’s organization committed to providing charitable service for children, youth, women, and senior adults in the Houston Community.
+The Houston Junior Forum is a nonprofit women’s organization committed to providing charitable service for children, youth, women, and senior adults in the Greater Houston Area.

 In March 1946, a dedicated group of 22 young women responded to the increasing need for community assistance in the rapidly expanding population of Houston.
 They embraced a concept of service that became the Houston Junior Forum.
 With a seven decade legacy of exemplary accomplishment, the organization of over 400 vibrant provisional and active members continues to provide for the needs of children, youth, women, and senior adults while enjoying the social aspects of membership and building lasting friendships.
 As the founding member of Junior Forum, Inc., HJF is one of nine JFI chapters in the statewide service organization.
 HJF continues to honor the commitment made in 1946 of making a difference in the lives of Houstonians.